refinedev/refine/documentation/blog/2025-11-17-supabase-tutorial.md

 description: Learn how to create and configure a scalable Supabase database.
 A step-by-step guide to getting your backend ready for your next web project.
 slug: supabase-database-setup
 authors: ozgur
+category: "Tutorials"
-tags: [supabase, database, backend, tutorial]
+tags: [supabase, backend]
 image: https://refine.ams3.cdn.digitaloceanspaces.com/blog/2025-11-17-supabase-tutorial/supabase-tutorial-big.png
 hide_table_of_contents: false
-category: engineering
 ---

 If you’ve ever wanted to create a backend quickly — with a real database, authentication, storage, and auto-generated APIs — **Supabase** is a practical place to start.
 It’s open source, runs on top of PostgreSQL, and helps you move from idea to data in minutues.